 The toppings on my doughnut included very thinly sliced raw tuna, thin sliced salmon, thin slices of cucumber and thin slices of avocado – and some mayonnaisey type sauce to stick them on the top.

 It was actually really good but for $8 each you’re definitely paying for its looks rather than for the amount of ingredients within it – the word thin was repeated over and over again in my description for a reason!.

 My calculation was that it’s slightly bigger than a normal sushi roll – but over twice the price.

 The other difference is that it doesn’t have a seaweed wrapping – which could be a plus or a minus depending on how much you like seaweed.
 I have however just realised that some places serve them on a sheet of seaweed so it’s possible that the ‘black mat’ that they served it on was actually seaweed and had I realised that at the time I could have eaten it burrito style and probably made less of a mess and got a shot of iodine!
 I’m not sure though, it might just have been some cardboard!!!.

 How Many Calories are in a Sushi Donut?

 Comparing it to a normal sushi roll also leads me to guesstimate it’s roughly 300-350 calories a serving.

 Despite the price problem I really enjoyed my sushi donut and am really glad I made the trip to the market.
 They are cheaper per piece if you buy two so maybe take a buddy!
 Or buy a heap and take them to a friend’s – I’d much rather have a plate of these than cupcakes.

-If you fancy making your own sushi doughnuts, Tastespotting have a step-by-step guide to it here you’re going to need a doughnut ring – like this one*.
+If you fancy making your own sushi doughnuts, Tastespotting have a step-by-step guide.